-Much nonsense seems to have appeared on Facebook recently claiming that real women have a natural birth and having a caesarian is a cop out.
+Much nonsense has appeared on Facebook over the years claiming that ‘real’ women have a natural birth and having a caesarian is a cop out.

-Leaving aside the fact that this is deeply insulting to those who had to have sections, it completely ignores the fact that the most important thing is to get the baby out safely at minimum risk to the mothers’ health.
+Leaving aside the fact that this is deeply insulting to those who had to have sections, it completely ignores the fact that the most important thing is to deliver the baby safely and with minimum risk to the mother’s health.